NUST Students Research

 Evaluating the potential of Ulva rigida for carbon capture and the development of bio-bricks

-The aim of this study is to evaluate the potential of U. rigida as a sustainable source for carbon capture
+The aim of this study is to evaluate the potential of U. rigida as a sustainable source for carbon capture and its utilisation in the development of eco-friendly bio-bricks contributing to sustainable construction practices and climate change mitigation.

-• What is the carbon sequestration capacity of U. rigida under controlled conditions (pH, light
+• What is the carbon sequestration capacity of U. rigida under controlled conditions (pH, light intensity, CO2 concentration, nutrient levels and temperature)?

 • What are the growth rates and biomass production levels of U. rigida under controlled